 Civil War guerrillas were unofficial soldiers who wanted to fight in the Civil War but didn’t want to leave their homes or families behind to march off to war.

 These guerrillas instead opted to join guerrilla groups who protected local towns, fought in skirmishes with nearby troops and engaged in other activities related to the war.

-According to an article on the Civil War Trust website, guerrilla warfare was most intense in the Midwest, particularly in Missouri:
+According to an article on the American Battlefield Trust website, guerrilla warfare was most intense in the Midwest, particularly in Missouri:

 “In every section of the Confederacy, the guerrilla war took on its own shade and character.
 It emerged early on at its most intense in the Midwest, exploding in early 1861 in Missouri.
 It immediately became savage and barbaric, fought mainly by bushwhackers who behaved more like outlaws.
 Men such as William Clarke Quantrill and William T. “Bloody Bill” Anderson carried out raids which amounted to little more than murder sprees.”

 Much like official soldiers, these unofficial soldiers weren’t just white men.
 Some of the guerrilla fighters were also women and Native-Americans.

 The Jawhawks were pro-Union guerrilla fighters who operated primarily in Kansas where they often clashed with Border Ruffians and Confederate guerrillas like Quantrill’s Raiders, who were from neighboring Missouri.

 The Jayhawks had existed long before the Civil War but after the war broke out they were officially recognized by the Union as the 7th Regiment Kansas Volunteer Cavalry.